pvgenuchten/training-gitops-sdi/docs/2-interact-with-data-repositories.md

 ## Summary

-In this paragraph you have been introduced to the geodatacrawler library.
+In this paragraph you have been introduced to the pyGeoDataCrawler library.
 In the [next section](./3-catalog-publication.md) we are looking at catalogue publication.